 Cash reserves are funds that companies set aside for use in emergency situations.
-The cash that is saved is used to cover costs that are unplanned or unexpected.
+The cash that is saved is used to cover costs or expenses that are unplanned or unexpected.
 In most cases, the reserves are specifically for short-term needs.
-One benefit of cash reserves is that the company can avoid credit card debt or the need to take on additional loan debt.
-(Loans are used for larger, planned financial needs.)
+One benefit of maintaining such a reserve is that the company can avoid credit card debt or the need to take on additional loan debt.
+(Loans are typically used for larger, planned financial needs.)

 Businesses generally use their company bank account to store money saved as a cash reserve.
 The money may also be placed in a separate account, designated as the cash reserve account.

 How Much Should Go into a Cash Reserve?

-The amount that a company puts in a cash reserve account depends entirely on its needs.
-Financial experts generally say that a solid reserve is one that can take care of anywhere from three to six months of the company’s expenses.
+The amount that a company puts into a cash reserve account depends entirely on its needs.
+Financial experts generally say that a solid reserve is one that can take care of anywhere from three to six months of the company’s ordinary expenses.

 It’s important for a business to review its financial statements to help determine how much should be placed in a cash reserve.
 Focusing on business expenses and earnings, as well as the company’s cash flow statement, is the standard way to determine how large a reserve should be.
 In most cases, it’s best to use the previous year’s cash flow statement to identify how much revenue the company earned and how much money it spent.

 Subtracting expenses from total revenue reveals the total amount of money that went toward business expenses.
 That figure can then be divided by the number of months in the accounting period to determine the monthly cash burn rate.

 For startups that don’t have financial statements yet, the cash reserve amount can be established by using the company’s projected cash flow and business budget.
-Subtracting the projected monhtly sales from the projected expenses gives the company a number that they can then multiply by the number of months the cash reserve should cover.
+Subtracting the projected monthly expenses from projected monthly revenue gives the company a number that they can then multiply by the number of months the cash reserve should cover.